seek-oss/sku/docs/static-rendering.md

 ## Examples

-### Typescript
+### TypeScript

-If your app uses Typescript sku provides the type definitions for the render entry.
+If your app uses TypeScript, sku provides the type definitions for the render entry.

 ```ts
 import React from 'react';